Product Navigation

 OVERVIEW TO APPLICATION IMPERSONATION ROLE IN OFFICE 365

-This blog is a complete user guide which will be discussing about what is application impersonation rights in Office 365, how to create a user in Office 365, why we should impersonate a user, and various methods which will explain how to grant application impersonation rights in Office 365.
+This blog is a complete user guide which will be discussing about what exactly does application impersonation reffer to in any Office 365 setup, how to create a user in Office 365, why we should impersonate a user, and various methods which will explain how to grant application impersonation rights in Office 365.

 In the situations where the users want to migrate mailboxes from other e-mail platforms to Office 365 or Exchange, they need to have full access enabled for Office 365 accounts to facilitate the migration without setting up complex user roles.
 Office 365 provides a feature named, application impersonation, which enables a user to impersonate users in an organization to perform tasks on his behalf.
 Application Impersonation is used in the cases where a single user account needs to access multiple user accounts.